Nordic Resistance Movement: Denmark

 Nordiske Modstandsbevægelse, led by Joakim Johansen, is the Danish branch of the Nordic Resistance Movement.
 In 2019, on the anniversary of the Kristallnacht a Jewish graveyard was vandalized by Danish NRM members in the town of Randers.
 In 2021, a Jewish graveyard was vandalized on the Passover in the city of Aalborg.
 Benny Dagan, Israeli ambassador to Denmark, responded that "Nazi Nordfront has to be outlawed."
 A 29-year-old man from Ishøj was arrested on 9 December 2024 and charged with nine counts of inciting terrorism for his promotion of accelerationist material.
-The man also shared a communique from Brandon Russell, founder of the terror group Atomwaffen.
+The man also shared a communique from Brandon Russell, founder of the terror group Atomwaffen and Terrorgram propaganda.
 Johansen had described the man as "friend of [NRM]" and having attended events of the organization.
+The man was sentenced to six years in jail for terrorism offenses.

+NRM member Christian Dissing Poulsen was convicted in September 2019 of vandalizing a communist bookshop in Århus.
+Danish NRM member Niels Kristensen was convicted together with a Swedish NRM member of assaulting a counterdemonstrator to Rudolf Hess memorial march in Denmark.

+On February 15, 2026, three Danish NRM members were arrested for carrying knives in public.
+They were part of a bigger Nazi skinhead gang in Copenhagen affiliated with the NRM.
+They have shared pictures of openly holding NRM banners and doing mass Nazi salutes around the city.
+According to Danish Redox, the local NRM members pay tribute to Terrorgram, 764 and Order of Nine Angles which makes them particularly dangerous.

+There is also an NRM affiliated neo-Nazi gang gathering in Ørstedsparken consisting of Danes and Ukrainians, who were filmed with a Nazi Reichskriegsflagge flag.
+The group also shared videos in the social media of beating up non-European minorities in the park and vandalizing LGBT displays.